-The Template Check tab offers full customization of the alarms to individual PIDs, and the overall ASI stream.
-This tab is divided into 4 different sections for Global Control, Misc Template, Window Measurements and PID List Template, all of which will be described in sections 4.6.1 to 4.6.4.
+The template tab offers full customization of the alarms to individual PIDs, and the overall ASI stream.
+This tab is divided into 4 different sections for Global Control, Misc Template, Window Measurements and PID List Template all of which will be described in sections 4.6.1 to 4.6.3.

-Figure 4-6: Template Check
+Figure 4-5: Template Check